CannedPie/Circle_Path/README.md

 ```

 The above code is the core of this particular script.
 It's rather simple, so it's consequently easy to follow.
 First, a vector of timepoints is created using the sample rate and the maximum specified time.
-Next, for every time point, an array of angles at different time points is created using the angular velocities.
+Next, an array of angles at different time points is created using the angular velocities.
 Then, the *x* and *y* components for each vector is computed, and added together to create the final array storing the position vectors.

 ```
 figure()